isomerpages/cris-actris/newsroom-and-events/events/_posts/2025-01-28-post-ACTRIS Townhall 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Newsroom &amp; Events/Events/1.jpg">
 </div>
-<p>ACTRIS leadership and staff held an advance lunar new year celebration
+<p>Two weeks ago, ACTRIS leadership and staff held an advanced Lunar New
-at our town hall last week!
+Year celebration at our town hall!
 We re-capped our achievements and shared our plans for collaboration and partnerships as we look forward to strengthening our bonds as a community.</p>
 <p>Key highlights include:</p>
 <ul data-tight="true" class="tight">